 - It is not known whether, or to what extent, the health benefits can be attributed to the weight loss itself or changes in health behaviors.

 - Methodological problems, which tend to bias the studies toward showing successful weight loss maintenance.

 - Association is not causation.
 “Obesity” is associated with increased risk for many diseases, but causation is less well-established.

-And this is just the tip of the iceberg!
+And this is just the tip of the iceberg on why BMI is BS!
 Attributing a body size (that exists in nature among many other body sizes) to disease is not just dehumanizing, but also promotes and perpetuates weight stigmatizing behaviors.

 If you’re interested in learning more about how health is much more than body size (as the current diet culture has us believe), and diving into how socioeconomic inequalities and biases are huge determinants of health, I highly recommend these books by the authors of the above study:

 Body Respect: What Conventional Health Books Get Wrong, Leave Out, and Just Plain Fail to Understand about Weight

 Health At Every Size: The Surprising Truth About Your Weight

 “We really need a much more sophisticated, nuanced discussion that’s going to help people to be healthier, and it’s really quite damaging when we make assumptions based on BMI…There are a lot of other ways to help to figure out whether or not people are healthy that give us much more valuable information than BMI ever can about health.”Dr. Lindo Bacon